 Charlotte, NC 28202

-The drink selection here is pretty strong from what I've read, with lots of local breweries to choose from.
-It's a small place with no frills, but that often makes for some of the best sports watch parties doesn't it?
+The drink selection here is pretty strong, with lots of local breweries to choose from.
+It's a small place with no frills, but that often makes for a great place watch sports with other fans.

-You might feel like you're in a small bar in Dublin with football (soccer) on the TV and the owners walking in with their shin guards still on, but you're sure to get a legitimate Irish experience here at Courtyard's.
+You're sure to get a legitimate Irish experience at Courtyard.
+You might feel like you're in a small bar in Dublin with football (soccer) on the TV and the owners walking in with their shin guards still on.

 210 E Trade St